 Ranua Wildlife Park

 There are 50 plus species of Arctic or near-Arctic animals that are housed at Ranua Wildlife Park.
 The animals originate from Canada, China, and throughout Northern Europe.
 The feature attraction at Ranua is Polar Bears.
 But, some of the coolest animals on display in the Ranua Zoo are the many species of owls and hawks.
+The highlight of the Ranua Zoo is the polar bear facility.
+However, after seeing polar bears in the wild in Churchill, Manitoba, and seeing incredible polar bear enclosures in Winnipeg, Canada, and Saguenay-Lac-Saint-Jean, Quebec, the polar bear enclosure at Ranua Zoo looked kind of depressing.

 For those with a car, the Ranua Zoo can be easily visited via a 1-hour drive from Rovaniemi to Ranua.
 However, arranging a tour via local companies such as Christmas House Safaris is a way to avoid the often unpredictable weather that can occur in Lapland in winter.
 Our drive out to the Ranua zoo was uneventful during the dim daylight of December.
 However, our trip home was dark with air filled with blowing snow and near-whiteout conditions.